mcusuperuser/embedded_c/docs/operators.md

 | `<<`     | Bitwise left shift  | `a << b` | Shift `a` by `b` bits to the left
 | `>>`     | Bitwise right shift | `a >> b` | Shift `a` by `b` bits to the right

-*Note*
+!!!
+Note

-- Bits that are shifted out are lost (in both cases)
+    - Bits that are shifted out are lost (in both cases).
-- For shift left, 0's are shifted in (zero fill)
+    - For shift left, 0's are shifted in (zero fill).

 **Code example**

 ```c
 // Logical shift right (zero fill)
 // If a is unsigned: